Zurc/lasaldelavida/episodio5-learning.md

 [nrwl - essential angular ngmodules](https://blog.nrwl.io/essential-angular-ngmodules-16474ea99713)

+>  NgModules are akin to ES modules: they have declarations, imports, and exports.
+>
 >  An NgModule is the compilation context of its components, i.e., it tells Angular how these components should be compiled.
 As with ES, a component can only be declared in one module.

 ### 5 Nov 2019